 There are typically four parts to an SLA.
 Service level objectives are the core of an SLA and outline the service providers scope of work as well as performance measurement plans.
 The SLA services list is just that; a list of deliverables or actions the client expects of the provider.
 The conflict resolution process includes steps that both parties may take to resolve issues in the hopes of reaching a positive outcome.
 And the final part includes consequences for poor performance, which may include fines and credits.

 Not all SLAs are created equal

-While SLAs are the industry standard, not all are created equal.
+While SLAs are the industry standard, not all are created equally.
 In order to make sure you get your money’s worth and there’s no confusion regarding expectations on both sides, it’s important that all SLAs include certain KPIs (key performance indicators) — without being overly complex.
 In other words, they should be simple and straightforward but very specific.
 And they should ultimately serve a company’s bottom line rather than taxing it.

 “Both IT and business users need a way to link back SLA performance to the business values they deliver,” according to .
 “For example, if split-second transaction times are an integral part of customer service, and the company sees a high abandon rate from online customers because of wait times, then this SLA issue directly impacts revenue.
 In this case, diligent SLA management is required — from the onset of the contract through service delivery, and the ultimate analysis of effectiveness (and value) of service quality.”

 According to CIO.com, metrics to monitor include service availability, defect rates, technical quality, security and business results.
 Whatever the measurements, they should be easily collected, as few as possible and “motivate the appropriate behavior on behalf of the client and the service provider.
 Each side of the relationship will attempt to optimize its actions to meet the performance objectives defined by the metrics.”